Neurips2022AnonymousUploader/Anonymous-Upload/README.md

 # Example of how time complexity of spectral methods scales with datasets

-We recall that these are the statistics of our pre trained networks :
+We recall that these are the statistics of datasets available to pre train our networks :

 ![](./datasetdetails.png)